ugoswami11/ml-course-bootcamp/notes/04_evaluation-metrics.md

 We now need to find our that the threshold we used is good or not.
 So for that we will take different threshold like 0, 0.3, 0.4, 0.5, 0.6, 0.7, 1 and we will generate our prediction based on that and calculate the accuracy score, whichever threshold will have the highest accuracy score we will use that threshold value in our final model.

-We found out that the accuracy score is highest i.e. 80% when threshold is 0.5. we also look for the accuracy score when we use a dummy model i.e. threshold as 1 which means when no client will churn then we got accuracy score around 73%.
+We found out that the accuracy score is highest i.e. 80% when threshold is 0.5. we also look for the accuracy score when we use a dummy model i.e. threshold as 1 which means when no customer will churn then we got accuracy score around 73%.

 So when we compare our dummy model score with our original model prediction we don't see a huge difference which means the accuracy model is not the perfect measure of evaluation for this case.